 Chestnut extract

-The use of horse chestnut in medicine
+Use of horse chestnut in medicine

-Tincture of chestnut flowers is used in the treatment of leukemia
+Chestnut flower tincture is used in the treatment of leukemia

-Well, this is not all the medicinal properties that horse chestnut has.
-It can also be used to treat prostatitis or adenoma.
-To do this, you need to take the peel of the seeds and grind it to a powder state.
-Then the resulting mixture is mixed with alcohol in a ratio of 1:10.
-Further, the medicine is infused, in the case when 70% alcohol was used, it takes 14 days, and when 40% alcohol is used, then you need to insist 30 days.
+Well, these are not all the medicinal properties that horse chestnut has.
+It can also be used in the treatment of prostatitis or adenoma.
+To do this, you need to take the seed peel and grind it to a powder.
+After which the resulting mixture is mixed with alcohol in a ratio of 1:10.
+Then the medicine is infused, in the case when 70% percent alcohol was used, it needs to be infused for 14 days, and when 40% alcohol is used, it needs to be infused for 30 days.
 The medicine is taken strictly 15 minutes before meals and in the amount of 10 or 20 drops, respectively.

 Chestnut is used in the treatment of prostatitis